-Erin and Ben Napier Are Here to Cure Your Fixer Upper Blues
+Home Town's Erin and Ben Napier Can Fill the Chip and Joanna Gaines-Shaped Hole in Your Heart - E!
+Online

 Instead, she asked them to shoot a pilot, he said, "and thankfully HGTV loved it and here we are."

-Because of course HGTV wanted to lock the telegenic couple down.
-The Gaines' had already proven there was a market for couples as skilled at maintaining an enviable marriage as they were creating a farmhouse-style kitchen.
+Because of course HGTV wanted to lock the telegenic pair down.
+The Gaineses had already proven there was a market for couples as skilled at maintaining an enviable marriage as they were creating a farmhouse-style kitchen.
 As much as viewers wanted to see the transformations, they were also here for the duo's harmless banter, Joanna the willing foil to any antic that camera-stealing Chip might dream up.

 And the Napiers had their own kind of small town, decidedly Southern charm.
 After all, they're fixin' to revitalize their 18,000-person town one vintage rehab at a time and they're going to do so using cost-cutting measures (yes, of course those kitchen cabinets can be repurposed) and Ben's skilled craftsmanship.

-And whether you find the final results preferable to that of a certain Waco-based HGTV darling is, well, that's all owing to your personal beliefs.
+And whether you find the final results preferable to that of a certain Waco-based HGTV darling, well, that's all owing to your personal beliefs.
 No need for them to get as nervous as a long-tailed cat in a room full of rocking chairs over it.

 "I think we're like apples and oranges," Erin responded to E!
-News in 2017 when asked about their differing styles, "depends on which one do you want."
+News in 2017 when asked about she and Joanna's differing styles, "depends on which one do you want."

 Their particular brand of sweetness began growing at Mississippi's Jones County Community College in December 2004.
 A 19-year-old Erin had actually met Ben briefly at a McDonald's seven months earlier and her crush had been building since then.